moq-wg/moq-transport/draft-ietf-moq-transport.md

 because they were never produced, are no longer available, or because they are beyond the end of a group or track.

+Video end subscribers can use the end of group status to know when the last frame of a group has been received so that the video player knows to move on to playing the first frame of the next group.
+Relays can use the end of subgroup status to know when they can close the downstream quic streams being used to send data for that subgroup.
+End subscribers can use the end of track to update user interfaces to indicate that is the end of the track.

 `Status` can have following values:

 * 0x0 := Normal object.
 The payload is array of bytes and can be empty.